Lix3nn53/GuardiansOfAdelia/README.md

   * Wind: increases critical chance
   * You can gain more points on elements by investing element points you gain by leveling up or equiping items which has element bonuses on them.
 * Skills
+  * You can create skills in class and mob skill set configs.
   * Invest skill points to learn or upgrade your skills
   * Use 1-2-3-4 hot bar keys to cast skills via SkillBar
   * Combine SkillComponents to create skill mechanics.
 Component types are trigger, target, mechanic, condition.
 * Quests
+  * You can create quests via configs.
   * Icons:
     Quest icons appear on NPCs and disguises themselfs to each player differently.
     If player has a completed quest from this NPC, he/she will see a 3D Q icon.